-The Manor is one of the land owners associated with the current 26 turbine wind farms situated to the North West of the Rochdale Borough.
+The Manor is one of the land owners associated with the current 26 turbine wind farm situated to the North West of the Rochdale Borough, on Scout Moor.
 This was originally developed by Peel Holdings and is now currently in the ownership of Munich RE.

-There are advantages to the local community through the business rates to the community.
+There are advantages to the local community through business rates.
 Scout Moor is currently making payments to the local councils amounting to approximately £700,000 per year and these will grow substantially over the 25 year life of the wind farm.
-The Manor receives royalty payments towards the use of the land for the wind farms and the wind farm operators make a commitment to maintain and improve the moorland surrounding, to maintain the quality of water, which feeds directly into the reservoirs around Rochdale.
-The construction, maintenance and servicing of the wind farms create a significant number of jobs in the construction industry, which feed into the property rental sector and the local construction firms.
-The creation of jobs also adds significantly to the prosperity of local businesses such as hotels, B&B’s, restaurants and cafes, whose services are used on a daily basis during the construction phase, but also stretching out over the next twenty five years as part of the servicing and maintenance contracts.
+The Manor receives royalty payments towards the use of the land for the wind farms and the wind farm operators make a commitment to maintain and improve the surrounding moorland, and the quality of the water, which feeds directly into the reservoirs around Rochdale.
+The construction, maintenance and servicing of the wind farms create a significant number of jobs in the construction industry, which feed into the property rental sector and local construction firms.
+The creation of jobs also adds significantly to the prosperity of local businesses such as hotels, B&B’s, restaurants and cafes.
+These services are used on a daily basis during the construction phase, and will continue to be used over the next twenty five years as part of the servicing and maintenance contracts.